balajibalasubramaniam/mutationdocker/README.md

 $ docker run -it -v $PWD:/home clang
 ```

 Then just use the code executable already there, or re-build it with `make`.
 Please note that if you make changes to `config.txt` file or `spacevariables.txt` file then you have to execute `./runconfiguration` first.
-Similarly, if you make chages to `Makefile` then you have to re-build it with `make` before running the tool.
+Similarly, if you make changes to `Makefile` then you have to rebuild it with `make` before running the tool.
 To summarize, the order of execution is first `./runconfiguration`, followed by `make`, and then the tool execution as below:

 ```sh
 $ ./mutator -seed=7 -number=0 -category=PET b747cl.c